vokal/dominatr-grunt/README.md

 #### 5.0.0 robots.txt and sitemap handling; add 4th environment.

-The reference to sitemap.xml that is in the robots.txt file requires the hostname, which should be added to the `envProd` task in `grunt/env.js` like this:
+The reference to sitemap.txt that is in the robots.txt file requires the hostname, which should be added to the `envProd` task in `grunt/env.js` like this:

 ```js
 grunt.config( "Host", "<http(s)://www.domain.com>" );